GStreamer/gstreamer/Playback+tutorial+7+Custom+playbin+sinks.markdown

 **Figure 1:** A Bin with two Elements and one Ghost Pad.

-`GstBin`s are also a type of `GstElement`, so they can be used wherever an Element is required, in particular, as sinks for `playbin2` (and they are then known as **sink-bins**).
+`GstBin`s are also a type of `GstElement`, so they can be used wherever an Element is required, in particular, as sinks for `playbin` (and they are then known as **sink-bins**).

 # An equalized player